OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 Click on `Save to Safeguard` to finish creating your new request.

+You will probably need to
+disable SSL verification.
+If you do, go to the drop-down menu `File -> Settings` and turn off the toggle next to `SSL certificate verification`.

+![Disable SSL](img/disable-ssl.png)

 Then, you need to fill out the request with a URL: `https://<address>/service/appliance/v3/ApplianceStatus/Health` but replacing `<address>` with your appliance network address or DNS name.

-Before you click the `Send` button to send the request, you probably need to disable SSL verification.
-If you do, go to `File -> Settings` and turn off the toggle next to `SSL certificate verification`.

-![Disable SSL](img/disable-ssl.png)

-Then, go back and click on the `Send` button.
+Then, go back and click on the `Send` button (see the following illustration).

 ![Send Request](img/send-request.png)

 This should result in a successful query of the appliance health.
-You will will notice that you get pretty-printed JSON, and you can collapse elements of it for better visibility in analyzing the response.
+You will notice that you get pretty-printed JSON, and you can collapse elements of it for better visibility in analyzing the response.

 ## 3. Import directly from Safeguard OpenAPI file